mj-will/mj-will.github.io/_posts/2020-04-03-remote-tensorboard.md

 ## The script

 Let's start writing out script.
 I'll call it `tensorboard-remote.sh` in this example and we'll have two command line arguments, the host and the task.
-The three tasks we want are: start, check and ecit.
+The three tasks we want are: start, check and exit.
 So let's layout the outline of the script with a set of if statements:

 ```bash
 #!/usr/bin/env bash